hkuangela/comp2113_survival_island/README.md

 ### 5. Program codes in multiple files

 1. initiate_map: Locations of *Food* and *Wood*, amounts of *Food* and *Wood*, and paths are generated.
-2. walk: move the location of the player from one point to another
+2. walk: It moves the location of the player from one point to another.
 3. gather: It subtracts the amount of *Food* and *Wood* collected at each node.
 It also prompts the player to use *Axe*s can call the use_axe function below.
-4. refresh: amounts of *Food* and *Wood* at each node is generated
+4. refresh: Amounts of *Food* and *Wood* at each node are generated.
-5. build_box: It subtracts an amount of *Wood* from the player’s storage and increases the number of *Box*es the player has
+5. build_box: It subtracts an amount of *Wood* from the player’s storage and increases the number of *Box*es the player has.
-6. build_axe: It subtracts an amount of *Wood* from the player’s storage and increases the number of *Axe*s the player has
+6. build_axe: It subtracts an amount of *Wood* from the player’s storage and increases the number of *Axe*s the player has.
-7. use_axe: It subtracts an amount of *Axe*s from the player’s *Axe*s storage and multiplies the amount of *Food* and *Wood* collected
+7. use_axe: It subtracts an amount of *Axe*s from the player’s *Axe*s storage and multiplies the amount of *Food* and *Wood* collected.
-8. burn_wood: It subtract an amount of *Wood* from the player’s storage and increases the height of the smoke
+8. burn_wood: It subtract an amount of *Wood* from the player’s storage and increases the height of the smoke.